 As a professional partition manager, it can be used to deal with many operations on disk management, such as resize partition, extend partition, format/wipe/copy partition, rebuild MBR, clone disk, migrate OS to SSD/HDD, etc.

 Now, to extend C drive in Windows 10 to solve low disk space warning, you can download this free Windows 10 partition manager and install it on the PC to have a try.
+To ensure a successful extension, we strongly recommend using MiniTool Partition Wizard Pro Edition, create a bootable disc or drive and start the extension task.

 Then let’s look at how to extend partition Windows 10 in two cases: